nazanindev/sway/README.md

 Sway is a lightweight, mobile-first tool designed for instant sharing — turning that chaos into a simple, structured workflow.

-I built it assuming real usage from the start, prioritizing scalability and low-friction sharing as core design constraints.

 ## Features

 - Create boards with options (links, images, or text)